Updated 9/22/25

 Incorporate AI within editing.

-• Have students Incorporate an AI quote into writing, cited as 3rd party AI content.
-See APA, MLA, and Chicago style guides for guidelines on citations
+• Have students incorporate an AI quote into writing, cited as 3rd party AI content.
+See APA, MLA, and Chicago style guides for guidelines on AI citations.

-• Have students create an effective prompt for an AI generator and then use track changes to show heavy editing of the generated text.
+• Have students create an effective prompt for an AI generator and then use “track changes” to show that the generated text has been heavily edited.

-• Use as a way to break “writer’s block,” provide feedback on written copy or code, act as a primer to start writing, to help create a title with rephrase tools, or do a citation search for additional references.
+• Have students use AI as a way to break “writer’s block,” provide feedback on written copy or code, have it act as a primer to start writing, to help create a title with rephrase tools, or do a citation search for additional references.

 Analyze.